The

 70,000-mile initial bonus (worth an average of

-$952, according to our calculations).
+$1,064 in airfare, according to our calculations).
 But you have to spend at least

 $7,000 within

-3 months of opening and account to qualify.
-It’s still a good deal if you’re going to spend that much anyway, but you can find comparable bonuses with lower spending requirements on other cards.
+It’s still a good deal if you’re going to spend that much anyway, but you can find comparable bonuses with lower spending requirements on

-Good rewards for American Airlines purchases.
+Good rewards for American Airlines purchases

-The AAdvantage Executive Card gives you 4 miles for every $1 in American Airlines purchases that you make.
-AAdvantage miles are worth roughly $0.0136 apiece, according to WalletHub research, which means you’ll be earning the equivalent of 5.44% back on American Airlines flights.
+worth roughly $0.0152 apiece, according to WalletHub research, which means you’ll be earning the equivalent of 6.08% back on American Airlines flights.
 The average rewards card offers about 1% back, so this is excellent.
-Plus, you can earn 10 miles for every $1 spent on eligible hotels booked through aadvantagehotels.com and on eligible car rentals booked through aadvantagecars.com.

 If you don’t factor in the value of Admiral’s Club membership, which costs at least $750 when purchased independently, the Citi AAdvantage Executive World Elite Mastercard would yield the